Bicycle Program FAQs

 How do I sign up a group to assemble bikes?

 Group registration is not necessary.
 Each group leader should talk to their group and suggest a build day and time.
-Each individual will then sign in and make a donation and receive their individual receipts and waivers to bring with them to Reliant.
+Each individual will then sign in and make a donation and receive their individual receipts and waivers to bring with them to NRG Center (formerly Reliant Center).

 Where does work take place?

-Thanks to the generosity of Reliant Park, we will conduct the Bicycle Program at Reliant Center again this year.
-Reliant Center is located at 8400 Kirby Drive at McNee, one mile north of I-610.
+Thanks to the generosity of NRG Park, we will conduct the Bicycle Program at NRG Center (formerly Reliant Center)again this year.
+NRG Center is located at 8400 Kirby Drive at McNee, one mile north of I-610.
 Halls C and D are located at the west end of the center.
-All Elves should enter through the North Stadium Drive entrance to Reliant Center.
+All Elves should enter through the North Stadium Drive entrance to NRG Center.

 Click here to see an interactive area map.

-All parking fees have been eliminated by Reliant Park, just tell the parking lot attendant at the gate you are an Elves & More Elf and they will direct you as to where to park.
+All parking fees have been eliminated by NRG Park (formerly Reliant Center), just tell the parking lot attendant at the gate you are an Elves & More Elf and they will direct you as to where to park.

 Elves may bring their own tools or work with the tools we provide.
 If you have your own tools, bike assembly requires: 12mm, 13mm, 14mm, and 15mm wrenches, a 6mm Allen wrench (for some models), a #2 Phillips head screwdriver, and a pair of scissors or other tool to cut bindings on the packaging.